-Good office acoustics within a space are a paramount requirement, particularly for the health and well being of workers using the office space whilst promoting increased productivity and quality of work at the same time..
+Good office acoustics within a space are a paramount requirement regardless we are looking at small office spaces or a large open plan offices, particularly for the health and well being of workers using the office space whilst promoting increased productivity and quality of work at the same time..

 Small offices or rooms – can suffer from reverberation due to hard surfaces, but can easily be treated.
 Also privacy issues may need to be considered dependent on the final use of the room

 Open Plan Offices – Tend to be harder to treat given the large volume and complexity of layout, number of occupants and construction of the space.
 These large spaces also tend to have large areas of glazing especially to external faces.

 Call Centres – Tend to be based on an open plan structure but with the added complexity of numerous telephone calls being undertaken at the same time.

 Specialist Rooms – Such as video conferencing or interview rooms (blue light services) should be designed to ensure the room acoustics do not affect clarity of speech or intelligibility.